Pool of Radiance: Reception

-Pool of Radiance was well received by the gaming press and won the Origins Award for Best Fantasy or Science Fiction Computer Game of 1988.
-For the second annual "Beastie Awards" in 1989, Dragons readers voted Pool of Radiance the best fantasy role-playing game, with Ultima V as the runner-up for the year.
-The Apple II version was the most popular format, with the PC DOS/MS-DOS version a close second, and the Commodore 64/128 version got the fewest votes.
-The primary factor given for votes was its faithfulness to the AD&D system as well as the game's graphics and easy-to-use user interface for commands.
-Pool of Radiance was also selected for the RPGA-sponsored Gamers' Choice Awards for the Best Computer Game of 1989.
-In 1990 the game received the fifth-highest number of votes in a survey of Computer Gaming World readers' "All-Time Favorites".

 Allen Rausch, writing for GameSpy's 2004 retrospective "A History of D&D Video Games", concluded that although the game "certainly had its flaws (horrendous load times, interface weirdness, and a low-level cap among others), it was a huge, expansive adventure that laid a good foundation for every Gold Box game that followed".
 In 1994, PC Gamer US named Pool of Radiance the 43rd best computer game ever.

 IGN ranked Pool of Radiance No. 3 on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.
 In March 2008, Dvice.com listed Pool of Radiance among its 13 best electronic versions of Dungeons & Dragons.
 The contributor felt that "the Pool of Radiance series set the stage for Dungeons & Dragons to make a major splash in the video game world".
 Ian Williams of Paste rated the game #5 on his list of "The 10 Greatest Dungeons and Dragons Videogames" in 2015.